-Pippa is the founder of the Canonbury Symposia, which brings together high-level experts on strategic security, defense, intelligence and finance.
+Pippa is the founder of the DRPM Group which advises global investors and key trends, and co-founder of AI drone company H Robotics.
 She also served as a market advisor in the White House and sat on George W Bush’s National Economic Council - and before that taught at a Beijing university.

 In presentations Pippa offers a global overview.
 Against prevailing opinion, she believes the BRIC economies are less interesting than the commodity-producing BRACSS: Brazil, Russia, Australia, Canada, South Africa and Saudi Arabia.
 She shows how commodity price rises spell inflation in emerging markets almost immediately, because half their income is spent on food and energy.
 (China is experiencing demands for 50% pay increases from unskilled workers.)

-Pippa Malmgren has been hailed as a ‘Global Leader for Tomorrow’ by the World Economic Forum.
+Whilst chairing and advising companies on both sides of the Atlantic, Pippa is also a Non Executive Board Member of the Department of International Trade in the UK, and serves on the Ministry of Defence’s Working Group on Global Strategic Trends.
+She has been hailed as a ‘Global Leader for Tomorrow’ by the World Economic Forum and reguarly features in lists of most influential economic figures in the world.
 She’s a frequent guest on the Today programme and Newsnight, and regularly presents CNBC’s Squawk Box.
 She also has a column in Investment Week and has written for both International Fund Investment and Institutional Investor magazines.

 © Copyright 2018 JLA.
 All rights reserved.